Category: Travel Info

 Taxi prices in cozumel are based on the number of people and generally range from $10-$40 but prices fluctuate based on your location.
 For quick trips within town for 1-2 people you can expect to pay $10–$20 USD, while a taxi to a beach clubs (further from downtown) typically range from $20 to over $40 USD.
 Taxi prices are split into two pricing brackets.

 For travelers with larger groups of people (over 8) you will have to take multiple taxis.
 Don’t try to squeeze multiple people into a taxi.
-But there are other cheat codes to saving money on tax rides on Cozumel.
+But there are other cheat codes to saving money on taxi rides on Cozumel.

-Example: If you have 9 people but all of you can fit into a single van you will still be charged for 2 taxis.
+Example: If you have 9 people but all of you can fit into a single van, you will still be charged for 2 taxis.

 Cozumel Taxi Prices